kothariprakhar1/iitb-hostel-assistant/README.md

 The web UI is not built yet.
 This repository currently covers the retrieval and LLM pipeline.
 You can wrap the answer question function in a Streamlit or Gradio app if you want to build the final UI later.

 How the Guardrail Works
 Before the system calls the LLM, it checks the distance of the closest retrieved chunk against the maximum distance threshold set in the config file.
-If the retrieved content is not close enough to the question, the assistant returns "I don't know" right away.
+If the retrieved content is not close enough to the question, the assistant returns "I don't know" right avay.
 This saves an LLM call.

 As a second layer of safety, the system prompt also tells the model itself to say "I don't know" if the provided text does not have the answer.